kubawerlos/php-cs-fixer-custom-fixers/README.md

 #### ForeachUseValueFixer
 Value from `foreach` must not be used if possible.
+  *Risky: when the value is re-used or being sorted.*
 ```diff
  <?php
  foreach ($elements as $key => $value) {